kvcache-ai/Mooncake/CONTRIBUTING.md

 Thank you for your interest in contributing to Mooncake!
 Our community warmly welcomes everyone and values all contributions, whether big or small.
 Motivated by the [contribution guidelines](https://docs.vllm.ai/en/latest/contributing/overview.html) in the vLLM community, here are several ways you can get involved in the project:

 - Identify and report any issues or bugs.
-- Request or add support for a new components of Mooncake (such as new transport class).
+- Request or add support for a new component of Mooncake (such as a new transport class).
 - Suggest or implement new features.
 - Improve documentation or contribute a how-to guide.
 - More unit tests and evaluation scripts.